In this post, we attempt to sort through the thousands of pumpkin bread recipes on the internet to figure out the best, once and for all.

 As for the pumpkin breads that lingered on the lower end of the scale…

-Cookie and Kate: Poor Cookie and Kate.
-When I ate this bread solo, the taste definitely grew on me (although I still think coconut oil and pumpkin is not the best combination; I’d definitely suggest making this recipe with olive or vegetable oil instead).
-I think it has the potential to be a good “healthy” bread, but when consumed next to the rest of the conventional pumpkin breads composed of way more fat and sugar, this loaf didn’t stand a chance.
+Poor Cookie and Kate.
+When I ate this bread solo, the taste definitely grew on me, although I still think coconut oil and pumpkin is not the best combination.
+I’d definitely suggest making this recipe with olive or vegetable oil instead.
+I think it has the potential to be a good “healthy” bread, but it didn’t stand a chance next to the rest of the conventional pumpkin breads.
 Only 9% of tasters would eat it again, but there are tons of glowing reviews on Kate’s blog, so if you’re looking for a healthier pumpkin bread, I encourage you to try it!